henrypp/simplewall/README.md

 To activate portable mode, create "simplewall.ini" in application folder, or move it from "%APPDATA%\Henry++\simplewall".
 ```

-### Nota bene:
-Keep in mind, simplewall is not a control UI over Windows Firewall, and does not interact in any level with Windows Firewall.
-It works
-over Windows Filtering Platform (WFP) which is a set of internal API and system services that provide a platform for creating network filtering
-applications.
-Windows Filtering Platform is a development technology and not a firewall itself, but simplewall is the tool that uses this technology.

 ### System requirements:
 - Windows 7, 8, 8.1, 10, 11 64-bit/ARM64
 - An SSE2-capable CPU